OLINYA-PAUL/AI-sharing-prompt/README.md

 ### Project Setup ###
-ensure to install NODEJS all dependenses using npm install command prompt package.json file
+ensure to install NODEJS all dependenses using npm install command prompt based on the package.json file

 ### Create ENV Files ###
 Create .env file